Battle of Tannenberg Line: 30–31 July

 On 30 July the battle continued in similar fashion.
 Soviet artillery increased the intensity of its fire to 30,000 shells, the German artillery answered with 10,000 rounds of its own.
 The subsequent attack by Soviet heavy tanks broke through the defenses of the 2nd Battalion, De Ruyter consisting of 35–45 capable men running between their heavy machine guns.

-Simultaneously, Soviet platoons were climbing up the Grenadier Hill under intensive German bombardment.
+Simultaneously, Soviet platoons were climbing up Grenadier Hill under intensive German bombardment.
 Eventually the attack was repelled by German hand grenades.
 The Soviets attacked the II.
 Battalion, 3rd Estonian which, in close combat, destroyed 12 tanks and repelled this latest assault.
 Units of the Soviet 8th Army advanced in the forests of the southern section of the front.

 On 31 July the Soviet command changed the direction of its preparatory artillery fire, this time aiming it behind the hill and cutting off the German defenders from the main army group.
 The gradual decrease in the number of shells fired by the Soviet artillery (9,000 rounds on 30 July) was evidence of the weakening of the Soviet attacks.
-Soviet infantry started climbing up the Grenadier Hill.
+Soviet infantry started climbing up Grenadier Hill.
 The Estonian units against them ran out of ammunition.
 The remnants of the I. Battalion, 3rd Estonian resisted the Soviet attacks on the southern flank.

 That time the political commissar of the 2nd Shock Army admitted the failure to break through the defense.
 He explained it by stating the artillery fire was running late.
-The report presented the false assertion that the Germans had captured the Grenadier Hill only on 30 July.
+The report presented the false assertion that the Germans had captured Grenadier Hill only on 30 July.

 Soviet reinforcements in August

 Receiving the order from Stalin to break through to Tallinn at all costs, Govorov made Fedyuninsky responsible for reaching Rakvere no later than 7 August.
 During the first days of August, the 2nd Shock Army received the 110th and 124th Rifle Corps as reinforcements, raising the number of troops to over 20,000 again.
 The 8th Army received similar additions to their forces with the 112th and 117th Corps ordered to join the attacks.
 Soviet tank forces were also restored, with 104 armored vehicles at their command.
 At the nine kilometre long segment of the front, 1,913 assault guns were collected, making it 300 guns per kilometer.
-365 pieces of heavy artillery were aimed at the Grenadier Hill and 200 at the Sirgala hamlet in the south segment.
+365 pieces of heavy artillery were aimed at Grenadier Hill and 200 at the Sirgala hamlet in the south segment.
 As the daily amount, 200,000 shells were supplied to the artillery.
 On 1 August, no combat took place, as both parties reorganized their forces.
 The Leningrad Front tried to shift the center of weight southwards.